 In 1997 Mike Hosking added television to his broadcasting CV, when he began a six-year stint presenting on Breakfast.
-In 2014 the longtime Newstalk ZB radio host joined the presenting team on another five-times-a-week show, TVNZ's high profile Seven Sharp.
+In 2014 the longtime Newstalk ZB radio host began a four year stint helping present another five-times-a-week show — TVNZ's high profile Seven Sharp.

 By and large all you can do is be yourself.
 And I reckon by and large you’ll get away with it.
 Mike Hosking, in a 19 December 2013 Listener interview